This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Land Resources”.

 d) Dry land

 Explanation: Arable land is land that can be used for growing crops.
 Country with the most arable land in the world is United States having the share of 10.5% of the world’s arable land.
-India stands in second position with the production of 9.22%.
+India stands in the second position with the production of 9.22%.

 4. Out of the total land area, how many million hectares of land suffer from degradation?